Lancet-Countdown/Lancet-Countdown-2026/WG3/3.5-HealthCare Sector Emissions/Methods/README.md

 -	CF = USD > EUR economic adjustment factor for data year, pulled from native WHO data for Eurozone countries.
 -	Pop = Population (in thousands)

 Independent research by Pichler et al. on CO2 emissions (excluding other GHGs) associated with health care in OECD countries considered temporal trends and introduced adjustments into the emissions satellite accounts of the EE-MRIO model EORA to reflect shifts in major GHG emissions sources that occurred between the baseline model year and when each healthcare expenditure occurred.
-Based on this approach, to adjust results to reflect 2022 conditions, expenditures calculated with the EXIOBASE3 2021 model were updated using the PRIMAP dataset, containing historical greenhouse gas emissions data for countries and sectors.
+Based on this approach, to adjust results to reflect 2022 conditions, expenditures calculated with the EXIOBASE3 2021 model were updated using the PRIMAP dataset, containing historical greenhouse gas emissions data for countries and sectors [9].
 Expenditures calculated with the EXIOBASE 2021 model were then multiplied by the 2021-2022 growth rate from the corresponding sector, extracted from PRIMAP data.
 However, PRIMAP data did not exist for Palestine (PSE), Tuvalu (TUV) or Nauru (NRU), so the original, unadjusted value was used.